How to ask for reviews to grow your business

-A quote testimonial or review can be displayed in an ad or as a graphic that is shared across social media.
+A quote testimonial and review can be displayed in an ad or as a graphic that is shared across social media.
 It is a really effective way of connecting with your target audience and if you can ask your client for permission to share a photo even better!

 A case study is an opportunity to give potential customers an insight into how your company works and what they can expect from you.

-For service-based businesses it is a perfect tool for highlighting your strengths and differentiating yourself in the market.
+For service-based businesses, it is a perfect tool for highlighting your strengths and differentiating yourself in the market.

 Everyone is busy and sometimes even customers who are your greatest cheerleader won’t always have the time to write a review so why not ask them to participate in a quick interview.